 Mary Ann remained involved with the Maine Folk Dance Camp and taught in various camps and workshops across the United States until her death in on March 24, 1992.

 In 1994, Michael closed the Main Folk Dance Camp, having become dismayed over perceived mismanagement, disrespect of primary-source dance teachers, record piracy, and the replacement of folk dances with novelty dances.
 At a new site in 1995, under the direction of folks from whom Michael had distanced himself, began Mainewoods Dance Camp.
 In 2002, the Mainewoods camp returned to the original Maine Folk Dance Camp site (the property had been sold and is now known as Camp Manasseh).

 Beginning in the late 1960s, the availability of easily recorded tape cassettes brought on the destruction of the folk dance record industry, including the Folk Dancer label.
 Because of these feelings, he refused to sell records from his alleged stock of 50,000 Folk Dancer records for the last 20 years of his life.
-Since Michael's death in 1996, the Kentucky Dance Foundation has become the owner of the Folk Dancer record label, and has put the recordings out in CD form.
+Since Michael's death in 1996, the Kentucky Dance Foundation under the guidance of Stew Shacklette has become the owner of the Folk Dancer record label, and has put the recordings out in CD form.

 Michael Herman died on Friday, May 10, 1996, in North Shore Hospital in Glen Cove, Long Island.
 He was 85 and had lived in Babylon, Long Island.